Martha Argerich: Professional career

 Argerich has often remarked in interviews of feeling "lonely" on stage during solo performances.
-Since the 1980s, she has staged few solo performances, concentrating instead on concertos and, in particular, chamber music, and collaborating with instrumentalists in sonatas.
+Since the 1980s, she has staged few solo performances, concentrating instead on concertos and chamber music, and collaborating with instrumentalists in sonatas.

-Argerich has also promoted younger pianists, both through her annual festival and through her appearances as a member of the jury at international competitions.
-The pianist Ivo Pogorelić was thrust into the musical spotlight partly as a result of Argerich's actions: after he was eliminated in the third round of the 1980 International Chopin Piano Competition in Warsaw, Argerich proclaimed him a genius and left the jury in protest.
-According to Đặng Thái Sơn, the eventual winner, Argerich made the "beautiful gesture" of sending a public telegram to the judging committee to congratulate him, after learning the final results.
+Argerich has also promoted younger pianists through her annual festival and through her appearances as a member of the jury at international competitions.
 She has supported several artists, including Gabriela Montero, Mauricio Vallina, Sergio Tiempo, Roberto Carnevale, Gabriele Baldocci, and Christopher Falzone.